networknt/react-schema-form/README.md

     });
 }
 ```
+# Examples

+There are some simple forms in the demo to show how each fields to be rendered.
+For more real world exmaples, please check [Light Framework Forms](https://github.com/networknt/light/tree/master/server/src/main/resources/form)

+There are still some angular schema form in this folder and migration is in progress.

+If you are interested in how these forms are utilized in the framework, please take a look at a react component [Form.jsx](https://github.com/networknt/light/blob/master/edibleforestgarden/src/app/components/Form.jsx)

+Basically, All forms in this folder will be loaded to an Graph Database and UI is rendered by formId and form model will be validated on the browser as well as
+backend APIs.

 # Customization
 react-schema-form provides most fields including FieldSet and Array and they might cover most use cases; however, you might have requirement that needs something that is not built in.
 In this case, you